EstherUduma/Carousel-Slideshow/README.md

 <h1>Introduction-to-Javascript-Week-6-and-7</h1>

 <h2>Description</h2>
 This repository is Introduction-to-Javascript-Week-6-and-7 task given by zuri.
-It is a Todo App created with Mongodb.
+It is a Carousel/Slideshow with 6 different images of my choice.
 <br />